-Of all the criteria covered by LEED-H and our own GreenBuilding 101 series, MATERIALS and RESOURCES has perhaps the broadest application and relevance.
-They are the ingredients, and choosing them wisely makes all the difference in terms of the overall impact of the building throughout its life.
-This is where ‘environmental footprint’ or ‘life cycle assessment’ come into play; as we learn in Cradle to Cradle design basics, the materials are in the picture from the first round of planning to the final stages of demolition or renovation.
+Of all the criteria covered by LEED-H and our own GreenBuilding 101 series, this section on materials and resources has perhaps the broadest application and relevance.
+These are the very ingredients that go into a building, and choosing them wisely makes all the difference in terms of the overall impact of the structure throughout its life.
+This is where “environmental footprint” or “life cycle assessment” come into play; these materials are in the picture from the first round of planning to the final stages of demolition or renovation.

-One of Inhabitat’s recurring themes is the virtue of a compact space.
+One of Inhabitat’s recurring themes is the virtue of a compact space, like the Tiny Tack House shown above.
 On the spectrum of difficulty in shifting towards a more sustainable lifestyle, consolidating your space is a pretty easy way to live more efficiently.
-A smaller home takes less material to build, and requires fewer resources to maintain indoor comfort; and these days, some of the most elegant and innovative interiors emerge from a creative use of compact quarters.
+A smaller home takes less material to build, and requires fewer resources to maintain indoor comfort; these days, some of the most elegant and innovative interiors emerge from a creative use of compact quarters.

-There are lots of reasons to love prefab, and where material efficiency is concerned, it’s all about the frame (or lack thereof).
-Replacing stick framing with wall panels saves resources and diminishes waste.
-The NRDC has created a handbook for efficient wood use in residential framing.
-Basically, where wood framing is used, optimum value engineering (using fewer framing members within code compliance) can cut down on the use of wood by 11-19% and lower framing costs significantly.
-Or better yet, eliminate wood framing and use prefabricated building components (panels and trusses) that are more efficient, durable, flexible and generally make for a tighter building envelope.
-SIPS (structurally insulated panels) use oriented strand board, which is produced from smaller trees that can be sustainably harvested.
+There are plenty of reasons to love prefab houses, and where material efficiency is concerned, it’s all about the frame (or lack thereof).
+Replacing stick framing with wall panels saves resources and diminishes waste, and the NRDC has created a handbook for efficient wood use in residential framing.
+Basically, where wood framing is used, optimum value engineering (using fewer framing members within code compliance) can cut down on the use of wood by 11-19%, and lower framing costs significantly.
+Or, better yet, eliminate wood framing and use prefabricated building components (panels and trusses) that are more efficient, durable, flexible and generally make for a tighter building envelope.
+SIPS (structurally insulated panels) use oriented strand board, which is produced from smaller trees that can be harvested sustainably.
 They have EPS (expanded polystyrene) rigid foam insulation in their core, which means fewer drafts, less noise, lower energy bills, and a more comfortable indoor environment.

 How does one decide if one material is more environmentally preferred over another?
 At this point the best answer to the question is simply to ask a lot of questions.
 It also helps to compare apples to apples.
-For example, rapidly renewable bamboo or plyboo is a good alternative to traditional oak flooring.
-But if reclaimed oak is locally available, it may be wise to opt for the product that doesn’t come from China… unless you’re in China, of course.
+For example, rapidly renewable bamboo or plyboo is a good alternative to traditional oak flooring, but if reclaimed oak is locally available, it may be wiser to opt for the product that doesn’t come from China… unless you’re in China, of course.

 A number of useful checklists can be found, such as LEED-H, Built it Green or Healthy Building Network’s long list of Key Questions for Environmentally Preferable Building Material Selection.

 This one relates back in large part to our discussion of sustainable sites.
 The conditions under and around your home determine the ability of the structure to withstand all sorts of potential challenges to its integrity, not least of those being moisture, wind and temperature fluctuations.
 This is also tied into considering the offerings of local resources, as the naturally-occuring materials in any given location are most likely to be durable within that region.
-A great article at GreenBiz covers durability in depth, addressing not only the weather-related issues, but also insects, function, and even style.
+It’s smart to do your research in order to address not only weather-related issues, but also insects, function, and even style.

-Because ‘sustainable’ is open to interpretation, any manufacturer and a good marketing team can call their product ‘green’.
-And there are plenty of buzz words out there.
-Several third-party certification organizations have cropped up in recent years, to help police those ever-clever marketing folks from twisting the truth about the endless products out there.
-A good rule of thumb is to stick with the consensus based certifiers like LEED, FSC, and EnergyStar, and be cautious of trade association ‘greenwash’ labels that may create certifications to aid their own sales.
+Because the word “sustainable” is open to interpretation, any manufacturer or marketing team can call their product “green”, among the many other eco-friendly buzz words out there.
+Several third-party certification organizations have cropped up in recent years, to help police those ever-clever marketing folks from twisting the truth about the endless products on the market.
+A good rule of thumb is to stick with the consensus based certifiers like LEED, FSC, and EnergyStar, and be cautious of trade association greenwash labels that may create certifications to aid their own sales.
 Healthy Building News has a great article called The Label Game that goes into depth on this topic.

 In Bill McDonough’s famous 3-line vision for the transformation of design, waste=food.
 With this in mind, it’s best to turn as much of the material you discard at home into potential nutrients for plants and products in the future.
-Start a compost bin, separate household waste into organic, recyclable, and trash – and then find ways to cut down on the size of that third pile.
-Outside, you have options, too.
-Where frequently we let rainwater get away, there are materials such as biopaver, which capture and use rain, reduce storm water run-off, and use less overall material than impermeable paving.
+Start a compost bin, separate household waste into organic, recyclable, and trash, and then find ways to cut down on the size of that third pile.
+Outside, you have options, too: Where frequently we let rainwater get away, there are materials such as pervious pavement, which reduces storm water runoff and uses less overall material than impermeable paving.

-Most importantly, during construction, demolition or renovation, be conscious of the materials you’re tossing.
-You can contact The Re-Use People to help mitigate waste and debris from going to a landfill.
-If you are unsatisfied with your city’s recycling program, contact your local PUC (public utility commission) or better yet, call the Mayor!
+Most importantly, during construction, demolition or renovation, be conscious of the materials you’re tossing away.
+You can contact Habitat for Humanity to see if they can use any materials you’re discarding, or there may be a local organization that helps to mitigate waste and debris from going to a landfill.
+If you’re unsatisfied with your city’s recycling program, contact your local PUC (public utility commission) or better yet, call the Mayor!